 The School’s pedagogical direction is decided upon by the Academic Council, a board composed of five members of senior teaching staff.
-At any one time at least 3 of the 5 seats of the Council are held by registered Architects, the other seat(s) are held by senior practitioners in associated disciplines.
+At any one time a majority of seats of the Council are held by registered Architects, the other seat(s) are held by senior practitioners in associated disciplines.

 The Academic Council has two primary roles concerning the governance of the school: